unclefresh/SWH/README.md

 To log into Grafana and view the dashboards, navigate to:

 * localhost:3000
-You should automatically be logged in with the username and password stored in the .env file that was referenced by the docker-compose file.
+You should automatically be logged in with the username and password stored in the .env file referenced by the docker-compose file.

-This will give you access to the Grafana dashboard, where you can visualize the metrics being scraped by Prometheus. (need to update when applying AWS)
+This will give you access to the Grafana dashboard, where you can visualize the metrics being scraped by Prometheus.
+Known exception, the full state of Grafana isn't maintained as persistent storage, so dashboards do not save between Docker rebuilds

 ### 5. Stopping the Services
 When you’re done, you can stop the services with: